 - Synchronising the breath with the physical movements of Surya Namaskar ensures that the practitioner, at least for a few minutes daily, breathes as deeply and rhythmically as possible, increasing mental clarity by bringing fresh, oxygenated blood to the brain.

 - Surya Namaskar stretches the spine, legs, arms, back and shoulders.

 Surya Namaskar Sequence

-The Surya Namaskar sequence is composed of three elements; Form, energy and rhythm.
-The twelve postures create the physical matrix around which the form of the practice is woven and the twelve postures of the salutation correspond to the twelve phases of the sun.
+The Surya Namaskar sequence is combination of multiple poses that is composed of three elements; Form, energy and rhythm.
+The 12 surya namaskar poses create the physical matrix around which the form of the practice is woven and the twelve postures of the salutation correspond to the twelve phases of the sun.

-Here is the step-by-step guide to the Surya Namaskar sequence:
+Here is the step-by-step guide to the Surya Namaskar practice:

 Step 1: Prayer pose or Pranamasana

 Feet comfortably apart, put your palms to the heart centre in pranamasana.

 Step 2: Raised Arms Pose or Utthana Hastasana